jiko/cyborgmanifesto/index.md

 of experience, of women's identity, that is a kind of apocalypse for all revolutionary standpoints.
 That is, the totalization built into this tale of radical feminism achieves its end - the unity of women - by enforcing the experience of and testimony to radical non-being.
-As for the Marxist/ socialist feminist, consciousness is an achievement, not a natural fact.
+As for the Marxist/socialist feminist, consciousness is an achievement, not a natural fact.
 And MacKinnon's theory eliminates some of the difficulties built into humanist revolutionary subjects, but at the cost of radical reductionism.</p>

-<p>MacKinnon argues that feminism necessarily adopted a different analyt-ical
+<p>MacKinnon argues that feminism necessarily adopted a different analytical
-strategy from Marxism, looking first not at the structure of class, but at the structure of sex/gender and its generative relationship, men's constitu-tion and appropriation of women sexually.
+strategy from Marxism, looking first not at the structure of class, but at the structure of sex/gender and its generative relationship, men's constitution and appropriation of women sexually.
 Ironically, MacKinnon's 'ontology' constructs a non-subject, a non-being.
 Another's desire, not the self's labour, is the origin of 'woman'.
 She therefore develops a theory of consciousness